tazama-lf/docs/Product/Archive/Architecture/Security.md

 ## Ingress

-Tazama platform includes Apache Ambassador as the API Gateway.
+Tazama system includes Apache Ambassador as the API Gateway.
 DMZ is created using External and Internal Firewall.
 The network zones behind the internal firewall cannot be directly accessed from outside the External Firewall.
 Ports are open on the internal firewall and they can only be accessed by the API Gateway.
 API Gateway receives all the traffic that comes from outside the external firewall.
 API Gateway does the authentication and authorization based on the tokens provided by the IAM and does the traffic forwarding to the internal zones.
 Ingress traffic API Gateway is configured to **Deny-by-default.** API Gateway is set up to only allow **HTTPS** ingress traffic.

 ![](../../../images/Ingress.drawio.png)